scripting/wpIdentity/worknotes.md

+#### 11/1/24; 10:35:37 AM by DW

+Added support for the nextPrevArray used to implement the arrows in WordLand.
+See getNextPrevArray.

+#### 10/31/24; 7:03:56 PM by DW

+Increase the default config.maxCtDrafts to 1000.
+Previously it was 100.
+I'm hitting that limit when I rebuild the Bookmarks menu or backup my drafts.
+I don't know if we can have a limit, unless we have a limit of drafts for non-paying users.
+That comes later.

+Also changed the default value for options.maxCtUserDraftFiles in api2.j to 1000 to agree.
+This is passed as a parameter to the server.

 #### 10/26/24; 9:15:57 AM by DW

 Fixed a startup problem for new users.
 In getRecentUserDrafts we were getting the most recent drafts for all users, but we must restrict it to the user.